FC Astana: Colours and crest

-The team's original crest was implemented in 2009 consisting of the team's name, Football Club Lokomotiv Astana, on a blue round frame and a blue coloured letter "L" in the center, meaning railway track.
-As the result of renaming in 2011, the club adopted a new crest.
-The crest consisted of the team's name with uppercase letters on an image of the ball.
-This was accompanied by the words "football club" in Kazakh and Russian languages on the top and bottom of the crest.
-On 23 January 2013, the club presented a new crest, which replicated the style and colours of the Lokomotiv Astana crest.
-The crest consisted an image of the ball in a shanyrak style and two Kazakh national patterns on each side.
-The present club crest was introduced on 10 March 2014, and incorporated the Astana Presidential Club crest's style and colours as well as BC Astana, Astana Pro Team and Astana Dakar Team.
-The crest consists of the team's name, Astana Football Club, under a flying ball.
+The team's original crest was introduced in 2009, featuring the team's name, 'Football Club Lokomotiv Astana', on a blue circular frame, with a blue letter 'L' in the centre symbolising a railway track.
+Following the club's renaming in 2011, a new crest was adopted.
+It displayed the team's name in uppercase letters on an image of a football, accompanied by the words 'football club' in Kazakh and Russian at the top and bottom of the crest.
+On 23 January 2013, the club unveiled a new crest that echoed the style and colours of the Lokomotiv Astana crest.
+It featured an image of a football in a shanyrak style, flanked by two Kazakh national patterns on each side.
+The current crest was introduced on 10 March 2014, incorporating the style and colours of the Astana Presidential Club crest, as well as those of BC Astana, the Astana Pro Team, and the Astana Dakar Team.
+The crest now consists of the team's name, 'Astana Football Club', placed beneath a flying ball.

-Blue and white were initially the club's primary colours, the team's nickname was the "Blue-and-White".
-Blue was used to accent the home jersey while white was the main colour of the team's away kit.
-During the 2012 season, Astana wore yellow and blue striped shirts and blue shorts as home kit and wholly blue away kit.
-In 2013, they retrieved original colours used from 2009 to 2011.
-In 2013, the club joined to Astana Presidential Club and adopted its colours.
-The present club colours are sky blue and yellow.
-Astana's current shirt sponsor is Sovereign Wealth Fund Samruk-Kazyna.
-The club's first kit sponsorship was from national railway company Kazakhstan Temir Zholy who sponsored the club for a total of 4 years before ending the deal in 2013.
-The team's kit supplier was Adidas who have supplied the club kits since their inception.
+Blue and white were initially the club's primary colours, and the team's nickname was the 'Blue‑and‑White'.
+Blue was used as an accent colour on the home jersey, while white was the main colour of the away kit.
+During the 2012 season, Astana wore yellow and blue striped shirts with blue shorts as the home kit, and a wholly blue away kit.
+In 2013, they reverted to the original colours used from 2009 to 2011.
+That same year, the club joined the Astana Presidential Club and adopted its colours.
+The current club colours are sky blue and yellow.
+Astana's current shirt sponsor is the Sovereign Wealth Fund Samruk-Kazyna.
+The club's first kit sponsorship was from the national railway company Kazakhstan Temir Zholy, which sponsored the club for four years before ending the deal in 2013.
+The team's kit supplier has been Adidas since the club's inception.

 In March 2023, Astana announced Chery as their new sponsor, whilst also confirming their switch to Nike.

 The club announced the return of their old crest after competing in their Europa Conference League group.